katerynak/shopping_scraper/README.md

 ## Architecture

-The project is composed by different units, each of them is a docker container (except `Client` and `Back-end` units which are placed in a single container).
+The project is composed of different units, each of them is a docker container (except `Client` and `Back-end` units which are placed in a single container).
 The communication is done by using message-passing through `redis` over docker networks.